 Addressing fertility and sexual function concerns

-Uterine cancer can affect fertility and sexual function for some women.
-We will work with you to discuss fertility options from the beginning of treatment.
-We can refer you to fertility providers and clinics in your hometown, and discuss a variety of fertility procedures.
+Uterine cancer may affect fertility and sexual function for some women.
+Our survivorship team is available to work with you to discuss fertility options from the beginning of treatment.
+We may refer you to fertility providers and clinics in your hometown, and discuss a variety of fertility procedures.

 What is survivorship support?

 Studies have shown that a significant percentage of cancer survivors deal with chronic health problems that may be related to their cancer treatment.
 The most commonly cited problems include chronic pain, fatigue, cognitive impairment and depression.
 We help our patients and their caregivers plan for those risks.

 Survivorship support treatment planning takes into consideration, and plans for, the possibility of three categories of side effects: